Async Satellite Tile Processing with Dask

 da = da.rio.reproject(self.target_crs, resampling=Resampling.bilinear)

-# Align to target resolution (e.g., 10m for Sentinel-2)
+# Align to target resolution (e.g., 10 m for Sentinel-2)

 da = da.rio.reproject(self.target_crs, resolution=self.target_res, resampling=Resampling.bilinear)